climateinteractive/enroads-guide/docs/guide/transport_elec.rst

   * Overall efficiency is greater for electrified transport than for internal combustion engines – in general, less fuel is used to power transport with electricity than oil.

   * Oil, in the “Global Sources of Primary Energy” graph, goes down as we electrify transport.
-At the same time, increased electrical demand is powered by coal and, to a more limited extent, renewables (in the absence of a carbon price or other taxes).
+At the same time, primary energy demand for coal, renewables, and to a more limited extent, natural gas, all increase to power the rise in electrical demand.

 Potential Co-Benefits of Encouraging Electrification
 -------------------------------------------------------